Keep up to date with research news

 The NIHR asks thousands of research volunteers to feedback on their experience of taking part in research every year.
 Read the highlights from the latest Patient Research Experience Survey which is used to help identify ways to improve the experience.

-Join an online register for specific research
+Join an online register

 If you’re looking for something more specialist or something specific to your location, there are other research registries you might wish to contact.
 Joining a register means you could increase your chances of taking part in a study.
 The researchers will contact you when something suitable comes along.